Reduce Inputs. Maintain Yield.

 2:1–5:1

-F:B ratio required for healthy tree crops
+F:B ratio target range for tree crop systems1

 0.1–0.3

-Typical F:B ratio in SA commercial soils
+Typical F:B ratio in degraded commercial soils

 2